 General Setup.
 The process to set up the welder for the basic TIG mode is much less involved than for basic MIG.
 TIG voltage is not conventionally adjustable and is a product of the arc length.
 This is not to say voltage is not important to TIG welding, but it is not something that can be adjusted on the unit.
-In prac-ciency at TIG welding if they are patient, and tical terms, voltage is not a concern to the user are willing to analyze and adjust the way they as it is self regulating.
+In prac- ciency at TIG welding if they are patient, and tical terms, voltage is not a concern to the user are willing to analyze and adjust the way they as it is self regulating.
 Amperage however, is adjustable.
 Setting up Amperage correctly for desired for the metal thickness you are about TIG is different as there is no "sound" to listen for.
-But for each given thickness of metal, there is an acceptable range of adjustment for just your Tungsten stick-out to about 1/8"-TIG.
+But for each given thickness of metal, there is an acceptable range of adjustment for TIG.
 Traditionally, a general rule of thumb for TIG setup is to set approximately 1 amp for every .001" of metal thickness.
-For modern inverter technology, that may be too many amps in all but the thickest weld material, par-hold is good, similar to the way a pencil is held. ticularly for a DC inverter TIG welder such as this one.
+For modern inverter technology, that may be too many ticularly for a DC inverter TIG welder such as this one.
 In many cases, you will only need to use 75% to 80% of that amperage.
 But if you are setting up the unit to use a foot pedal, use the rule of thumb to begin with as you can always back off the amperage as you are welding by letting up some on the foot pedal.
 For basic details for setup, consult the guide on pages 15 and 16.
 Also much of the information ically, gauging your forward movement to in the "Basic MIG Operation" guide in this manual is useful and applicable for TIG welding.
 Pay particular attention to the subsections about metal cleaning and multiple pass welds.
 If needed, there are several online TIG apps and calculators that you can give you starting points for welding almost any thickness as well as general settings for tungsten size, and gas flow rates.
-The general information found on pages 40,41, and 42 can also be applied to basic TIG welding procedures.
+The general information found on pages 34, 35 and 36 can also be applied to basic TIG welding procedures.
 Use the information on the following pages to help guide you through arc starting and tungsten preparation.